Rekawa Lagoon

-Rekawa Lagoon (රැකව කලපුව) is a coastal waterbody located in Hambantota Districtt in the Southern Province, Sri Lanka and it is located 200 km south of Colombo.
+Rekawa Lagoon (රැකව කලපුව) is a coastal waterbody located in Hambantota District in the Southern Province, Sri Lanka and it is located 200 km south of Colombo.
 The lagoon possesses a rich biodiversity with a variety of flora (ex; mangroves) and fauna (ex; fish, crustaceans, birds).

 Features

 Rekawa Lagoon is a comparatively small coastal lagoon with a water surface area of 2.4 sqkm.
 The lagoon is connected to the Indian Ocean with a 3 km narrow inland waterway.
 Rekawa lagoon is shallow with a depth of averaging 1.4 m and the widest point is approximately 2.5 km.
 Most parts of the lagoon are encircled with a mangrove belt.
 Kirama-oya river (Tangalu-oya river) that enters the lagoon at the sea ward end of the inlet canal is the main freshwater supply.
 Apart from the main freshwater inflow, there are two small freshwater streams function only in rainy season and provide surface runoff from the catchment.
 The total hydro-catchment of the lagoon outlet is about 225 sqkm.